-- If you’re remodeling a bathroom, consider adding Aging in Place products and put backing in the shower walls, and near the toilet so that grab bars can easily be added in the future if they are needed.
+- If you’re remodeling a bathroom, consider putting backing in the shower walls and near the toilet so that grab bars can easily be added in the future if they are needed.

 - If you’re remodeling a kitchen add roll-out trays and other convenient cabinetry inserts, or vary the counter heights for different tasks.
 Aging in Place products will save you from bending and reaching and other muscular stresses.

 - If you’re working on a general remodel of the house think about wider doorways and other layout changes that could make things easier for you both now and in the future.